Register and exchange

 This campaign was conducted within the framework of the CSO WINS project "Capacity building in the Southern Mediterranean to open policy dialogue and policy monitoring for women in society "funded by the European Union, in synergy with the Foundation’s action.

 For more information on this, you can watch this interview with the executive director of Life Foundation, Ms. Nermin Bahttiti.
-You can also check the below listed youtibe which features one of the awerness campaigns in Bahr Al Baqar village.
+You can also check the below listed youtube which features one of the awerness campaigns in Bahr Al Baqar village, as well as this demo documentary that highlights the goals and the details of the camoaign.